diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 Trainable params: 175,671
 Non-trainable params: 488

+You can see, that this model has only 175 thousand trainable parameters (comparing to  250 thousand in Nvidia model)

-Here is the graphical represenation of the model (it took a huge amount of time to create, but the solution was simple: replace obsolete pydot2 with pydot3)
+Here is the graphical representation of the model (it took a huge amount of time to create, but the solution was simple: replace obsolete pydot2 with pydot3)

 ![alt text][model]

 The model used an adam optimizer, with light weight decay (1e-7): it give slightly better results.

-Model were trained for 7 epochs, as validation loss usually stopped to decrease afther this moment.
+Model were trained for 7 epochs, as validation loss usually stopped to decrease after this moment.

 #### 3. Creation of the Training Set & Training Process